Youth Drug Interventions Done Right

 Teen Runaway location

 Having your son or daughter go missing is a nightmare than no parent wants to face.
-Fortunately TAPS has the experience and knowledge to help with this crisis.
+Fortunately UCI has the experience and knowledge to help with this crisis.

 He has handled thousands of cases both here and abroad and brings to the table close to twenty years of experience in the field of drug intervention and rehabilitation placement.